chrislemke/ChatFred/README.md

 ### Image generation by DALL·E 2 🖼️
 With the keyword `cfi` you can generate images by DALL·E 2.
 Just type in a description and ChatFred will generate an image for you.
 Let's generate an image with this prompt:
 `a photo of a person looking like Alfred, wearing a butler's hat`.
-The result will be saved to the home directory (`~/`) and wii be opened in the default image viewer.
+The result will be saved to the home directory (`~/`) and will be opened in the default image viewer.

 ![Screenshot](workflow/assets/images/screenshot5.png)